sejalv/movierec/README.md

 <br> 2.
 Find a movie from the "Movies" section or use the "Search" feature
 <br> 3.
 Add review (rating &/ comment) on a movie page
 <br> 4.
 Repeat steps 2 and 3, if needed.
 <br> 5.
-Hit "Movie Suggestions" on the bar and view your recommendations (Refreshing the page provides a new list everytime).
+Hit "Movie Suggestions" on the bar and view your recommendations (Refreshing the page displays new items, but from the same cluster).

 How the Recommendations feature works: It's a Machine Learning algorithm which groups (clusters) you with users who have rated similarly as you.